h21k/ML4TR/README.md

 # ML4TR
 Machine Learning 4 Trial Registries

-This repository lists the Jupyter Notebooks used on Google Colab for the following article in The Journal of
+This repository lists the Jupyter Notebooks used on Google Colab for the following article submitted to [JAMIA Open](https://academic.oup.com/jamiaopen)

 # Machine learning Methods for Creating and Updating Registers of Randomized Controlled Trials